oussjarrousse/pytest-minio-mock/README.md

 - ...

 ## Contributing
 Contributions to pytest-minio-mock are welcome!

-The Contributing Guide is still under construction.
+Follow the usual path:
+ - fork the repository
+ - create a feature branch
+ - push the branch to your forked repository
+ - from the forked repository, create a "pull request" to this project.

 When creating a pull request make sure to use the following template: